You're writing an essay, and you want a good grade, or at least to make yourself understood. How can you make this easier for your reader?Read Article

 An Essay Introduction Example

-Our editors provide you with a sample essay introduction
+Get a great a sample essay introduction

 Now that we've gone over the finer points of how to write an introduction, let's take a look at a sample to see how it all comes together.
 The beginning of an essay sets the tone for the reader and is also used to get the reader interested in your work.
 Having a well-written introduction is critical to a successful essay.
 Some academics find the introduction to be the most difficult part of writing an essay, so our editors have written this example to help guide you.